daniconde/StarWar/README.txt

-Hello git
-title:      StarWar

-author(s):  Enric Rodríguez

-contact:    erodri@cs.upc.edu

-(c) Universitat Politècnica de Catalunya, 2015
+AI Project for the EDA subject at Universitat Politècnica de Catalunya